macformula/racecar/docs/docs/tutorials/wsl-can/index.md

 By default, WSL2 does not support Virtual CAN, however it can be enabled by building a custom WSL2 kernel.

 !!! warning "This setup assumes you are running within WSL.
-If you do not have WSL installed, open Windows Powershell and run:"
+If you do not have WSL installed, open up a Windows terminal and run:"
         wsl --install

 ## Step 1: Update the WSL Environment